An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 Minimize movement in the RV

 The freedom of movement in the RV may be tempting, but passengers shouldn’t give themselves too much freedom.
-The safest place in a moving RV is a passenger seat equipped with seatbelts, so passengers shouldn’t leave their seats unless it’s absolutely necessary.
+The safest place in a moving RV is a passenger seat equipped with seatbelts, so passengers shouldn’t leave their seats unless it’s necessary.

 Do not sleep in the RV

-Thirdly, a sleeping person will not be able to react quickly to falling objects or avoid possible injury in the event of an accident or if the RV just hits a bumpy road.
+Thirdly, a sleeping person will not be able to react quickly to falling objects or avoid possible injury in the event of an accident or if the RV hits a bumpy road.
 Sleeping in a moving RV greatly compromises your safety.

 Do not cook in a moving RV

-Should you even be in a moving RV?
+Should you even be in a moving RV

 With all of the above being said, should you even be in a moving RV in the first place?